S-Analytics/MDL/PHASE_2C_PERFORMANCE.md

 Performance and scalability improvements ensure the application can handle production workloads efficiently.
 This phase implements caching, database optimization, pagination, compression, and prepares the system for horizontal scaling.

 **Current State:**
-- In-memory storage with file persistence
+- ✅ PostgreSQL storage with robust connection pooling
+- ✅ Database health checks and retry logic implemented
+- ✅ Circuit breaker pattern for database connections
+- ✅ Dynamic storage mode switching (local vs PostgreSQL)
-- No caching layer
+- ❌ No Redis caching layer
-- No pagination
+- ❌ No pagination on list endpoints
-- Loading all metrics into memory
+- ⚠️ Some queries could benefit from optimization
-- No response compression
+- ❌ No response compression
-- Single-server deployment
+- ✅ Parameterized queries (SQL injection prevention)

 **Target State:**
 - Redis caching with cache invalidation